juyingnan/vccf/README.md

 ---

-**Stastics comparison between 2D and 3D segmentation**
+**Statisical  comparison between 2D and 3D immune cell counts**

-(A) Average number of all immune cells within 30 um of a T Helper cell in 2D (red) and 3D (blue) for each donor sample.
-Overall, the number of immune cellswithin 30 um of a T Helper cell was higher in 3D compared to 2D with 10-70% more cells found in 3D; (B) Maximum number of immune cells within 30 μm of a T Helpercell.
-There was variation across all regions, for example, region 7 there a cluster of 11 immune cells within 30 μm were foun d in 3D while 3 cells were quantified in 2D.
+(A) Average number of all Tcells within 30 µm of a T helper cell in 2D (red) and 3D (blue) for each donor sample.
+Overall, the number of immune cells within 30 µm of a T helper cell was higher in 3D compared to 2D with 10-70% more cells found in 3D; (B) Maximum number of immune cells within 30 μm of a T helper cell.
+There was variation across all regions, for example, region 7 there was a cluster of 11 immune cells within 30 μm in 3D while just 3 cells were quantified in 2D.

 **(A)**
 <img src="https://raw.githubusercontent.com/hubmapconsortium/vccf-visualization-2022/main/docs/images/10.png" alt="alt text" title="image Title" />